-I have a few patients in my low-carb/keto clinic who have been diabetic for decades.
+I have a few patients in my low-carb/keto clinic who have had diabetes for decades.
 They learned a long time ago to count their carbs to adjust their insulin units.
-Being diabetic is part of their lives and identities.
+Having diabetes is part of their lives and identities.
 After all, they have been told from day one that type 2 diabetes is a chronic and progressive disease.

-If your fasting glucose value, your HbA1c or your oral glucose tolerance test values are abnormal, you either get a diagnostic of diabetes, or are warned that you are pre-diabetic, and that it’s only a matter of time.
+If your fasting glucose value, your HbA1c or your oral glucose tolerance test values are abnormal, you either get a diagnosis of diabetes, or are warned that you have pre-diabetes, and that it’s only a matter of time.

 We now know that by the time you have this discussion with your doctor, the process has been going on for many years.
 If your insulin level had been tested, you could have been told you were becoming insulin resistant many years ago.
 On the path towards diabetes, but not there yet.